-- 2.54 First Homes Exception Sites are a potential option for developers wishing to build affordable homes on sites beyond the borough's existing built up area where certain planning constraints may make approval of an open market housing scheme less likely.
-However, they should not be viewed as an alternative to rural exception housing (which is delivered by Registered Providers) as the PPG does not permit First Homes Exception sites within the Green Belt or in a designated rural area44. - 2.55 To ensure applicants take account of the criteria under paragraph (5) (a) and (b) of the policy, where it is proposed that a scheme requires market housing to be included to make an exception site viable, a development appraisal will be required to be submitted to demonstrate that this is the case. - 2.56 In considering the land value, the threshold land value of the site will be limited to no more than ten times the agricultural land value at the time of application submission.
-Where agreement cannot be reached, external consultants will be appointed at the applicant's cost to provide an independent assessment of the scheme's viability. - 2.57 Paragraph (6) of the policy is in line with the PPG, which allows the proportion of affordable housing on a First Homes exception site to be altered to include small quantities of other affordable housing products.
-The evidence that applicants will be required to provide will need to be in the form of a Local Housing Needs Assessment, local authority Housing Register, or other sufficiently rigorous local evidence45.
+- 2.55 First Homes Exception Sites are a potential option for developers wishing to build affordable homes on sites beyond the borough's existing built up area where certain planning constraints may make approval of an open market housing scheme less likely.
+However, they should not be viewed as an alternative to rural exception housing (which is delivered by Registered Providers) as the PPG does not permit First Homes Exception sites within the Green Belt or in a designated rural area44. - 2.56 To ensure applicants take account of the criteria under paragraph (5) (a) and (b) of the policy. where it is proposed that a scheme requires market housing to be included to make an exception site viable, a development appraisal will be required to be submitted to demonstrate that this is the case. - 2.57 In considering the land value, the threshold land value of the site will be limited to no more than ten times the agricultural land value at the time of application submission.
+Where agreement cannot be reached, external consultants will be appointed at the applicant's cost to provide an independent assessment of the scheme's viability.